Merstham

 Merstham /'mɜrstəm/ is a town in the borough of Reigate and Banstead in Surrey, England.
-It lies 25 miles south of Charing Cross and 2 miles south of the Greater London border.
+It lies 17 miles south of Charing Cross just beyond the Greater London border.
 Part of the North Downs Way runs along the northern boundary of the town.
 Merstham has community associations, an early medieval church and a football club.

 Neighbourhoods

 Old Merstham

 Old Merstham forms the north and north-west of modern Merstham and is the original village centre.
 There is a small day school by the railway station, a pub, a few barbershops and a small number of other shops.

 The Merstham Estate/New Merstham

-After World War II the London County Council built the Merstham Estate, originally entirely public housing, was built to a geometric layout in the eastern fields.
+After World War II the London County Council built the Merstham Estate, originally entirely public housing, to a geometric layout in the eastern fields.
 This area has its own parade of shops, the Brook recreation ground, three schools, and a youth/community centre along Radstock Way.
 Oakley, a small country house, is listed and has Victorian gothic architecture features.